List of companies of Ukraine

-Ukraine is a sovereign state in Eastern Europe, Including Crimea, Ukraine has an area of 603628 km², making it the largest country entirely within Europe and the 46th largest country in the world, and a population of about 44.5 million, making it the 32nd most populous country in the world.
+Ukraine is a sovereign state in Eastern Europe, Ukraine has an area of 603628 km², making it the largest country entirely within Europe and the 46th largest country in the world, and a population of about 44.5 million, making it the 32nd most populous country in the world.

 Ukraine has long been a global breadbasket because of its extensive, fertile farmlands, and it remains one of the world's largest grain exporters.
 The diversified economy of Ukraine includes a large heavy industry sector, particularly in aerospace and industrial equipment.

 For further information on the types of business entities in this country and their abbreviations, see "Business entities in Ukraine".

 Notable firms

 This list includes notable companies with primary headquarters located in the country.
 The industry and sector follow the Industry Classification Benchmark taxonomy.
 Organizations which have ceased operations are included and noted as defunct.